phpactor/phpactor/doc/reference/navigation.rst

 --------------------------------

-Jump to a related file (e.g. parent class, interfaces, unit test, integration test, benchmark), and optionally generate it if it doesn’t exist (where supported).
+Jump to a related file (e.g. parent class, interfaces, unit test, integration test, benchmark), and optionally generate it if it doesn't exist (where supported).

 Jumping